gr0uch/simulacra/README.md

 ## State Management

-Since Simulacra.js is intended to be deterministic, the bound object can be cloned at any point in time and bound again to reset to that state.
+If the bound object is serializable, it can be cloned at any point in time and bound again to reset to that state.
 For example, using the `clone` module:

 ```js
 var clone = require('clone')